 How to Publish to Tableau Online from Alteryx Designer

-Depending on your method of authentication, you may encounter a the following error when attempting to publish:
+If your organization is using Google authentication with Tableau Online, you will encounter the following error when attempting to publish:

 Error 401001: Signin Error — Error signing in to Tableau Server Tableau Server.UploadChunks (238) Iteration #1: Error Trasferring data: URL using base/illegal format or missing URL